 Due to the new Federal Privacy Act, you must complete a form that gives our department authorization to release the record.
 Forms for Driving Record requests

 Convictions of No Proof of Insurance, DWI, Vehicular Homicide, 2 Reckless Driving charges in a year, or Failure to Pay a Judgement all require license suspension or revocation.
-The return of your license is dependent on whether we've received an SR-22 at the end of the suspension/revocation.
+The ability to reinstate your license is dependent on whether we've received an SR-22 at the end of the suspension/revocation.
 The SR-22 filing proves to the state that you have valid insurance on all vehicles in your possession.
 This filing is needed for a minimum of 3 years, and is required even if you don't own or have a vehicle registered in your name.
 Click here for more information on SR-22.

 When the suspension time is over, the SR-22 is filed with the State of South Dakota, and you are eligible to reinstate your driver license, you will be required to pay a reinstatement fee, plus an application fee and pass any required tests.